edulach/Spatio_Temporal_Matrix/README.md

 - **errors_Frobenius.R**: Computes Frobenius norm errors for the estimated coefficient matrix (Beta) and covariance matrix (Sigma) using results stored in the `results_test` folder.

-- **Application.R**: Applies the methodology to an agricultural dataset.
-It loads the dataset and uses spatial coordinates of the locations.
-Both the data and coordinates can be updated or customized as needed.
+- **Application.R**: The methodology is applied to a Gross Domestic Product (GDP) dataset disaggregated by economic sector—namely, agriculture, industry, services, and public administration—with population, unemployment rate, and labor force participation rate used as covariates.
+The dataset is loaded along with the spatial coordinates of the corresponding locations.
+Both the data and the coordinates can be updated or customized as needed.